Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/read/try-it-read-outage/README.md

 ## Output
 You can vizualize the total requets count by Region by creating a [Azure Monitor metrics chart](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-getting-started)  for Azure Cosmos DB.
 Following is a sample chart for a worklaod with "South Central US" as the primray region and "East US" as the secondary region.
+Please note that the spike in RPS you see in "South Central US" after the network fault ends is due to the nature of the workload.
+The workload tries to make up for the drop in RPS during the fault, due to cross region calls.

 ![image](../../../../../../../../images/chaos/try-it-read-outage-graph.png)